 - Stir in and cook tomato paste for a little.

-- Finally, stir in canned tomatoes, basil and bay leaves.
-Bring to a simmer, reduce heat so it’s just bubbling/simmering and cook for 50 to 60 minutes so sauce reduces/thickens and the flavour really intensifies.
-When the lasagna meat sauce reduced, you’ll be left with about 7 to 8 cups of sauce.
+- Finally, stir in tomatoes, basil and bay leaves.
+Bring to a simmer so it’s gently bubbling/cooking.
+Cook for 50 to 60 minutes until the sauce reduces/thickens and the flavour really intensifies.
+When the lasagna meat sauce has reduced, you’ll be left with about 7 to 8 cups of sauce.

-Tip: Rinse out your canned tomatoes with a little water to get every last drop of goodness and pour that into the sauce (about ½ cup in total).
+Tip: Rinse out your empty can of tomatoes with a little water to get every last drop of goodness and pour that into the sauce (about ½ cup in total).

 Tip: Amp up that flavour!
 For an extra punch of flavour and beefiness, add star anise when you add the bay leaves.
 Star anise is a spice that kinda looks like a star and is quite popular in Chinese cooking.

 Star anise is a main flavour booster in pho, or Vietnamese soup.
 Many years ago, hubby and I were watching British chef Heston Blumenthal on one of his cooking shows.
-He was making bolognese and used star anise because it boosts the ‘meat flavour’.
+He was making bolognese and used star anise because it boosts the “meaty” flavour.

 You can typically find star anise in the bulk food section of your grocery store where other spices are found.